Rediscover Who You Are

 Prescription Drugs Abuse Within the Military

 Prescription drugs are now widely prescribed to service members, which has seen a growing problem of abuse.
 Soldiers are commonly prescribed medication for depression, anxiety, and insomnia, as well as antipsychotics.
 Sometimes, the soldier is entrusted to regulate their own doses of medication for up to several months.
-Consequently, the abuse of prescription drugs within the US army tripled between 2005 and 2008.
-In fact, one in four combat soldiers in the US military admitted to abusing prescription drugs.
+Consequently, the misuse of prescription drugs within the US army tripled between 2005 and 2008.
+In fact, one in four combat soldiers in the US military admitted to misusing prescription drugs.
 Suicide rates are also worryingly high for both active soldiers and veterans, in both the US and the UK.

 Post-Traumatic Stress Disorder (PTSD) Among Soldiers